Enology and Viticulture

 The mission of the Walla Walla Institute for Enology and Viticulture is to facilitate alliances with vintners and viticulturists in the Walla Walla Valley Appellation and the State of Washington, as well as to promote the economic development of the wine industry and to provide education and training for those in this industry.

-Students may earn an Associate in Applied Arts and Sciences Degree in Enology and Viticulture upon completion of the two-year program of study.
+Students may earn an Associate in Applied Sciences Degree in Enology and Viticulture upon completion of the two-year program of study.
 A Viticulture Certificate, which is dedicated to the science of wine grape farming, and a Fermentation Certificate, which is dedicated to the science of wine making, are available as individual certificates or in conjunction with the completion of the degree program.
 An Associates in Applied Sciences-Transfer is available for students who plan to pursue a baccalaureate degree.

 The Enology & Viticulture Program requires an additional admissions process.
 Please click here to view the admissions guidelines.

-Students must be at least 18 years of age and have a high school diploma or GED ® to enroll in the Enology and Viticulture program.
+Students must be at least 18 years of age and have a high school diploma or GED® to enroll in the Enology and Viticulture program.

 Due to course sequencing, students must begin the program in the fall.
 Prospective students must submit a resume and essay to the Institute for Enology and Viticulture, and may also be required to interview with one of the Institute's instructors.
 In order to start this program, the placement process must be completed through the Testing Center.
 Visit wwcc.edu/placement for more information.